art-rock/bookworm/README.md

-# bookworm
+# Bookworm
+## About
-Um pequeno aplicativo feito para registrar os livros que você leu, além de colocar reviews e dar uma nota para o livro.
+[PT-BR] Um pequeno aplicativo feito para registrar, dar nota, e escrever uma resenha sobre os livros que o usuário leu.
+O app foi feito para demonstrar a capacidade de criar, ler e salvar dados no iPhone usando SwiftData.

+[EN] A small app made to register, rate and write reviews about books the user has read.
+This app was made to showcase data creation, reading and writing in the iPhone using SwiftData.

+## Tags
+- SwiftUI
+- SwiftData